dglyzin/tracer/doc/api/overview_2d.rst

 in dom file they will be converted in

-   icDim  icLen  source block  dist_block  source side  dist side  \
+   icDim  icLen  source block  dest_block  source side  dest side  \
 0      1     64             0           1            2          3
 1      1     64             1           0            3          2

-   source offset  dist offset
+   source offset  dest offset
 0             37            0
 1              0           37